About This Course

 In Year 1, students will take 80 credits from the following topics, Business Analytics, Economics and Financial Techniques and Analysis.
-There are also optional modules available in topics such as Digital Marketing Essentials, Foundations of Marketing, Introduction to Contemporary Management Issues in Ethics, Sustainability, HRM, and Tourism, Introduction to the employee life-cycle, Personal Finance and Banking, Principles of Financial Accounting, Principles of Management Accounting, Principles of Management and Organisation and Technology in Marketing.
+Students will take 40 credits from optional modules in topics such as Digital Marketing Essentials, Foundations of Marketing, Introduction to Contemporary Management Issues in Ethics, Sustainability, HRM, and Tourism, Introduction to the employee life-cycle, Marketing in Practice, Personal Finance and Banking, Principles of Financial Accounting, Principles of Management Accounting, Principles of Management and Organisation, Professional Marketing Skills and Technology in Marketing.
 Students can also choose optional modules from other Business School level 4 modules or from elsewhere in the University, subject to timetabling constraints.

-In Year 3, students will take 120 credits from the following such as Applied Economics and Understanding the Global Economy.
+In Year 3, students will take 120 credits from the following such as Advanced Econometrics, Applied Economics, Financial Economics, The Economy of Wales and Understanding the Global Economy.
 Students can also choose optional modules from other Business School level 6 modules or from elsewhere in the University, subject to timetabling constraints and pre-requisites.

 Please note course content is for guidance purposes only and may be subject to change.